NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

     pass
 ```

-It is no longer necessary, and indeed, undesirable, to write classes that explicitly inherit from `object` (though it is still _possible_).
+It is no longer necessary, and indeed undesirable, to write classes that explicitly inherit from `object` (though it is still _possible_).

 #### Using `insinstance` instead of `type`

-You are finally ready to understand why in Python we typically **don't** use the built-in `type` function to check the type of an object.
-Instead, we use the `isinstance` function.
-This is because `isinstance` is aware of inheritance, while `type` is not.
+You are finally ready to understand why, in Python, we typically **don't** use the built-in `type` *class* to check the type of an object.
+Instead, we use the `isinstance` *function*.
+This is because `isinstance` is aware of inheritance and returns a `bool`, while `type` returns the class of an object (aka the 'type') or creates new classes ('types').

 For example: